Applied Behavior Analysis FAQ

 There are several schools across the country that utilise ABA-based programmes with their students.
 Many NHS Trusts and Local Authorities also employ professionals in this field, though these tend to work with autistic adults.
 Sometimes help can be funded from public money but sometimes you may have to fund the support privately.
 There are also several charities offering ABA grants or bursaries.
 ABA-based programmes are often delivered by private organisations.

-Our team of Education Lawyers have been instructed in many cases where Applied Behavior Analysis has been a success.
+Our team of SEN Solicitors have been instructed in many cases where Applied Behaviour Analysis has been a success.
 We have helped many families get the care that they need for their children.
 Here is just one example